Family Mediation and Divorce Support

 Clear boundaries and fees

-Online and Accessible
+Online and accessible

 Move at your pace

 You do not have to resolve everything immediately.
-Breaking the process down into manageable steps feels more structured and less overwhelming.
+Mediation helps break the process down into manageable steps.

 You will be working directly with me, Cathy O’Mahoney